XiaotaoGuo/rgbd_visualization_tool/readme.md

 depth only
 > ./3dreconstruct ../example/71.png

-others
+## others
-intrinsic and the way to read image could be changed in rgb_visualize.cpp
+intrinsic and the way to read image could be changed in rgbd\_visualize.cpp